 How to recover hijacked or stolen Domain name

 The first step involved in recovering the domain is by contacting your domain registrar.
-Call the support team and explain them the entire situation.
+Call the support team and explain to them the entire situation.
 Give them relevant details and complete any required paperwork.
 In some cases, the registrar itself is of no help.
 As the domain has already been transferred to some other registrar and that too probably in some other country.
 So, there is no other way out then getting legal help.
 Most of the registrars offer 24/7 call service support; you should keep this in mind while choosing a registrar.

 The other option is to contact ICANN Registrar.
 What is ICANN?